cvc5/ethos/user_manual.md

 ### Validation up to Normalization

-Since the validation is relying on the fact that ethos can faithfully parse the original *.smt2 file, validation will only succeed if the signatures used by the Ethos exactly match the syntax for terms in the *.smt2 file.
+Since the validation is relying on the fact that ethos can faithfully parse the original *.smt2 file, validation will only succeed if the signatures used by Ethos exactly match the syntax for terms in the *.smt2 file.
 Minor changes in how terms are represented will lead to mismatches.
 For this reason, ethos additionally supports providing an optional normalization routine via `(reference <string> <term>)`, which includes the file indicated by the given string and specifies all assumptions must match an assertion after running the provided normalization function.